daemmi/mhs-travel-map/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.5.0 (2019-06-04) =
+- added, new way to add routes to map, now styled as a table
+- added, screen option to all tables and for some more columns
+- fixed, minor bugs

 = 1.4.0 (2019-04-11) =
 - added, browse through coordinates function is faster